decred/dcrbounty/src/content/en/scope/index.md

 **The following are not in scope:**

-- Chat and communication platforms including Slack, RocketChat, Matrix, Discord and the Decred forum.
+- Chat and communication platforms including Slack, RocketChat, Matrix, Discord and the Decred forum
 - Testing or staging sites
 - Mobile wallets ([dcrios](https://github.com/decred/dcrios) and [dcrandroid](https://github.com/decred/dcrandroid))
 - Projects still under development